4/5

 The DISC methodology describes a behavioral style in a specific environment rather than immutable character traits.
 For example, a person may show different profiles at home and at work.
 With the DISC personality test, you can:

-• improve working relationships;
+• improve your working relationships;

-• enhance your leadership positions;
+• strengthen your leadership skills;

 • improve your communication skills by identifying other people's styles;